tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 The advantage of this code is not brevity; with the introduced type definitions it's longer than the previous implementations of the same logic.
 Rather, the advantages of this pattern are:

-- *maintainability*: we have separated setup code and state management code;
+- *maintainability*: we have separated setup code and state management code and importantly, separate the side effects to only be in `subscribe`;
 - *scalability*: we can extend this code pattern to handle more complicated state machines.
 We can easily `merge` in more input streams, adding Event types to handle their `State` updates, and the only place we have to worry about effects visible to the outside world is in the function passed to `subscribe`.

 As an example of *scalability* we will be using this same pattern to implement the logic of an asteroids arcade game in the [next chapter](/asteroids).